Sebá: Career

-On 7 January 2016, he scored in a 4–1 away win against Chania for the Greek Cup.
+On 7 January 2016, he scored in a 4–1 away win against Chania for the Greek Football Cup.
 He was named man of the match.
 On summer of 2016, Seba could be on the move as several clubs from Brazil have expressed an interest for his services.
 Moreover, he attracted interest from Mexican clubs in the past which is expected to be revived until the end of the window.
-Olympiakos seek for a fee in the region of €2 million for Seba and if an offer of that region comes in, then the Greek giants will accept the bid and the transfer will go through.
+Olympiacos seek for a fee in the region of €2 million for Seba and if an offer of that region comes in, then the Greek giants will accept the bid and the transfer will go through.
 Eventually he stayed in the club, as Paulo Bento is attracted from his abilities.

-On 11 September 2016, he scored his first goal for the 2016–2017 season in a 6–1 home win against Veria.
-Despite his mediocre performance in the Superleague Greece, he scored repeatedly in UEFA Europa League.
-On mid April, reports in Turkey insist that Galatasaray will make a move to sign Olympiakos winger over the summer transfer window.
+On 11 September 2016, he scored his first goal for the 2016–17 season in a 6–1 home win against Veria.
+Despite his mediocre performance in the Super League, he scored repeatedly in UEFA Europa League.
+On mid April, reports in Turkey insisted that Galatasaray would make a move to sign Olympiacos winger over the summer transfer window.
 Galatasaray has rubbished the rumours linking them with Seba, however reports in Turkey continue to link the Brazilian winger with Galatasaray.
-On 25 April 2017, Olympiakos winger faced a three-game suspension following his kick on Sergio Araujo in the semi-final of the Greek Cup against AEK.
+On 25 April 2017, Olympiacos winger faced a three-game suspension following his kick on Sergio Araujo in the semi-final of the Cup against AEK Athens.
 Seba is being accused for misconduct after his decision to kick AEK winger.
-He finished the 2016-17 season having three goals and 10 assists (1st in the League) and had a vital role in his club's seventh consecutive League title.
+He finished the season having three goals and 10 assists (1st in the League) and had a vital role in his club's seventh consecutive League title.

 In contrary to an excellent 2016-17 season, Sebá didn't score a goal in 20 appearances in the first half of the 2017-18 season, and as he has hardly managed to be in Oscar García's choices, it is not excluded his retirement from the club as the winter transfer window is still open to Turkey, Russia and China.

-On 3 July 2018, Sebá joined Chinese Super League side Chongqing Lifan, on loan from Olympiakos.
-After six months he returned to Olympiakos and during the winter transfer period he signed a 3 1/2-year contract with Al-Shabab FC for an undisclosed fee.
+On 3 July 2018, Sebá joined Chinese Super League side Chongqing Lifan, on loan from Olympiacos.
+After six months he returned to Olympiacos and during the winter transfer period he signed a 3 1/2-year contract with Al-Shabab FC for an undisclosed fee.